RVCC-IDMX/template-vsc-profile/README.md

    - Your browser should open showing the welcome page with the cat animation
    - If you see the image, everything is working correctly!

+### Step 4: Commit and Push Your Changes

+Since you've added a new file (`welcome-cats-dots.svg`) to your repository, you need to commit and push it to complete the assignment:

+1. **Stage the new file**
+   - Open the Source Control panel (click the branch icon in the left sidebar)
+   - You should see `welcome-cats-dots.svg` listed under "Changes"
+   - Click the **+** button next to the filename to stage it

+2. **Create a commit**
+   - Type a commit message in the text box: `Add welcome image for Live Server demo`
+   - Click the **checkmark** button (✓) to commit

+3. **Push to GitHub**
+   - Click the **three dots** (...) in the Source Control panel
+   - Select **"Push"** from the menu
+   - Your changes will be uploaded to GitHub

 ## Assignment Complete!

-Once you've successfully imported and activated the profile, you have completed this assignment.
+Once you've successfully imported and activated the profile, downloaded the image file, viewed the working webpage in Live Server, and pushed your changes to GitHub, you have completed this assignment.
 Your VS Code is now configured with professional web development tools.

 ## Beginner's Guide